jython/book/chapter19.rst

   XXX code

 Atomic operations are not a panacea.
-You still may have to use synchronization to prevent data races.
+Without transactional support, you still may have to use synchronization to prevent data races.
 And this has to be done with care to avoid deadlocks and starvation.

 Thread Confinement